highbyte/dotnet-6502/docs/systems/apple2/overview.md

   where the monitor cannot resolve the dots inside a cycle.
 On the phosphor monitor settings the same dots render as the plain monochrome pattern at the full 280 instead.
 - Mixed mode: graphics with the bottom 4 text rows, for both lo-res and hi-res.
+- Game port: the three pushbuttons at `$C061`-`$C063` and the analog paddles at `$C064`-`$C067`, fired by the `$C070` strobe.
+There is no digital joystick on this machine — a stick is two potentiometers, so a gamepad direction drives its axis to the end of its travel and `PDL(n)` reads it back.
+Both stick buttons are wired — games do use the second, e.g. Choplifter turns the helicopter with it.
+A host gamepad works out of the box (A and B are the two buttons); the keyboard can drive it too, enabled by "Enable keyboard joystick controls" in the configuration dialog, which is the only place the setting is saved.
+The "Joystick KB" checkbox in the sidebar shows and changes that same setting without saving it — handy for trying it mid-game — and takes effect immediately on a running machine.
+Entries in "Download &amp; Run programs" can switch it on for themselves, as the C64 list does, so a title that needs the game port arrives playable: `W`/`A`/`S`/`D` steer, Space is button 0 and Left Shift is button 1.
+WASD rather than the arrows so the Apple II's own arrow keys keep working, and Left Shift so Right Shift is still free for typing shifted characters.
 - Selectable monitor: a composite colour monitor (the default) or a green, white or amber phosphor monitor.
 The choice applies to every mode, not just hi-res: text is monochrome either way (a colour monitor renders it white), and lo-res is full colour on a colour monitor and